30 FAQs about divorce settlements.

 25. Will a prenuptial agreement protect my assets if we divorce?

-The basic principle is that a financial settlement should be fair, based on factors such as the individual needs of the partners and the welfare of any children.
+The basic principle is that a financial settlement should be fair, based on factors such as the individual needs of the parties.

 Where assets are sizeable you should certainly consider having a prenuptial agreement.
 For example, you might be able to use a prenuptial agreement to provide at least some protection to assets that you bring into the marriage (as opposed to assets that you build up during the marriage).